The Hand of God (film): Production

-In July 2020, it was announced Paolo Sorrentino would write, direct and produce the film, with Netflix attached to distribute.
-Sorrentino spent years gathering memories about his family, friends and parents before writing the screenplay.
+In July 2020, it was announced that Paolo Sorrentino would write, direct, and produce the film, with Netflix attached to distribute.
+Sorrentino spent years gathering memories about his family, friends, and parents before writing the screenplay.
 Despite the extensive preparation, he wrote the script in just two weeks.
-That same month, a lawyer for Diego Maradona stated he was considering legal action against the film for its title, as it was a reference to Maradona's 1986 FIFA World Cup goal against England, and use of Maradona's image was not authorized.
+That same month, a lawyer for Diego Maradona said he was considering legal action against the film for its title, as it was a reference to Maradona's 1986 FIFA World Cup goal against England, and use of Maradona's image was not authorized.
 Netflix responded that the film was not a sports film or about Maradona, and instead a personal story inspired by Sorrentino's youth.
-In September 2020, Toni Servillo joined the cast of the film, with principal photography commencing that same month in Naples.
+In September 2020, Toni Servillo joined the film's cast, and principal photography began in Naples that month.